riverford/objection/README.md

 help me with dependency tracking and clean shut downs.

 I also think that global singletons are sometimes the right approach to state, in particular consider the mostly private details of the thread pools used by clojure, core.async, memoization caches and so on.
-But also do not think vars are the right container for these kinds of resource.
+But also do not think vars are always the right container for these kinds of resource.

 I would prefer to be enabled to program with data instead of with objects when possible.